Kristinita/KristinitaPelican/content/Life-hacks/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

-Title: The fastest way to make the release for your Sublime Text package
+Title: Fastest way to add new version of your Sublime Text package
 Date: 2018-01-29 12:04:22
-Modified: 2018-01-31 18:02:25
+Modified: 2018-02-01 10:05:15
 Version: 0.1.0
 Author: Sasha Chernykh
 Lang: en
 Summary: Tutorial, how you can make release and changelog, use only one command <br><br> ![Package Control messages](https://i.imgur.com/J5AuHmX.png) <br><br> ![*Changelog.md* and *messages.json*](https://i.imgur.com/12fFJsX.png) <br><br> ![*messages/&lt;version&gt;.txt* and *package.json*](https://i.imgur.com/kkKjiv5.png) <br><br> ![Releases page](https://i.imgur.com/FwPHBZS.png)
-Pagetitle: The fastest way to make the release for your Sublime Text package
+Pagetitle: Fastest way to add new version of your Sublime Text package
 Metacontent: Tutorial, how you can make release and changelog, use only one command
 Pagecolors: it-articles
 Iconleftorright: right